j9recurses/comparing_error_streams/README.md

 ## App Design

-My overall approach was to process the error stream with minimal latency at all stages of the process, from point when data is aquired, to analytics and visualization and beyond.
+My overall approach was to process the error stream with minimal latency at all stages of the process, from the point when data is aquired, to analytics and visualization and beyond.

 There are three main componets to my application:

 1. Streaming Client app:
-  a.
-The client app reads the test dataset file creates a near real time stream of error data.
+  - The client app reads the test dataset file creates a near real time stream of error data.
-  b.
-The client app connects to the server app and then streams the error data to the server via websockets
+  - The client app connects to the server app and then streams the error data to the server via websockets

 2. The Server App
-  a.
-The server connects streaming client and listens for error code data
+  - The server connects streaming client and listens for error code data
-  b.
-The server processes, accumulates and analayzes the error stream data continuously
+  - The server processes, accumulates and analayzes the error stream data continuously
-  c.
-The server simulatenously acts a web server, and allows other web browser clients to connect with it
+  - The server simulatenously acts a web server, and allows other web browser clients to connect with it
-  d.
-When the server finished analyzing and processing for a given time-step, it emits the analysis to its web clients via web sockets
+  - When the server finished analyzing and processing for a given time-step, it emits the analysis to its web clients via web sockets

 3. Web Browser Client
-  a.
-Using websockets, the web browser client listens for the server app to emit error analysis data.
+  - Using websockets, the web browser client listens for the server app to emit error analysis data.
-  b.
-When new analysis arrives, the web browser client presents a dashboard with visualizations to convey some insight about the error stream
+  - When new analysis arrives, the web browser client presents a dashboard with visualizations to convey some insight about the error stream

 ## Processing the Error Processing and Stream Analysis